jackhumbert/let_there_be_flight/readme.md

 ## Installation

+For an up-to-date version of the mod, you can [download just the `build/` folder](https://downgit.github.io/#/home?url=https://github.com/jackhumbert/let_there_be_flight/tree/main/build), and install that into your game's directory.

-[Get the latest release here](https://github.com/jackhumbert/let_there_be_flight/releases) - `packed-v*.zip` in the release contains all of the requirements listed below at their most up-to-date versions (at the time of release).
+There's also [releases available here](https://github.com/jackhumbert/let_there_be_flight/releases) - `*packed*.zip` in the release contains all of the requirements listed below at their most up-to-date versions (at the time of release).
 Simply extract it and copy the contents in your game's installation folder.
-If you're upgrading, you may want to delete the contents of the `r6/scripts/flight_control` folder, since files may have been renamed/removed.
+If you're upgrading from v0.0.9, you'll need to delete the `r6/scripts/flight_control` folder, since files may have been renamed/removed.

-If you want to install the mod outside of a release (not recommended), the `build/` folder in the repo contains all of the mod-specific files that you can drag into your game's installation folder.

 ## Requirements